Home - Dinner - Pasta - Bucatini all’Amatriciana (Roman-Style)

 Italian purists say it’s a MUST to pair this hearty tomato sauce with spaghetti or even better, bucatini.
 Bucatini is a type of long pasta shaped like thick spaghetti.
 The noodles have a hollow center, which provides more surface area (inside and out) for the sauce to permeate.

-But there are no rules here — eat what you like!
-Amatriciana sauce is also perfect with sturdy ridged short pasta shapes, like rigatoni or penne.
-Those ridges help the sauce cling to the pasta with pancetta.
+But there are no such rules in my kitchen — eat what you like!
+Amatriciana sauce is also perfect with sturdy short pasta shapes, like rigatoni or penne.
+Their ridges help the sauce cling to the pasta.

 Ingredients for bucatini all' amatriciana sauce on a tray, including pancetta cubes, crushed red chili, canned tomatoes, garlic , onion and grated pecorino cheese.